wp-plugins/delete-me/readme.txt

 = 1.1 =

+* Release date: 04/11/2011
 * Added setting for detailed e-mail notification when user deletes themselves.
 * Fixed undefined function errors for wp_delete_post and wp_delete_link when user has Posts or Links.

 = 1.0 =

+* Release date: 04/09/2011
 * Initial release.

 == Upgrade Notice ==

 = 1.4 =

 This version added a setting to enable or disable the delete link on the `Users -> Your Profile` subpanel.
-A few noncritical stability improvements were also added.
+Noncritical stability improvements were also added.
 See Changelog for details.

 = 1.3 =